 Builds Brand Awareness For Your Dealership and Parts Department

 Establishing a strong customer base requires building a strong image.
 Social media can help you build your brand image and transform prospects into loyal return buyers.
 Having a strong image makes it more likely for your customers to refer you to others in the future.

 Here are some of the things that companies with the best brand image on social media have in common:

-- Strong brand voice & tone (keep your messaging the same, identify your core words and phrases, audit your social posts/campaigns to keep the voice consistent)
+- Strong brand voice and tone (keep your messaging the same, identify your core words and phrases, and audit your social posts/campaigns to keep the voice consistent).